basics/jsto.../README.md

 | methods   | ✗               | ✓          |
 | variables | ✗               | ✓          |

-features in process
+# features in process
-- [ ] generate JSTree out of javascript
+- [x] generate JSTree out of javascript
   - ESTree + type annotations
 - [ ] index.d.ts file with generics for typescript
 - [ ] jstoGLSL transpiler
-  - generate valid glsl code
+  - [x] generate valid glsl code
-  - glsl polyfills
+  - [ ] glsl polyfills
-    - modulo as arithmetic operator
+    - [x] modulo as arithmetic operator
-    - destruct
+    - [ ] destruct
-    - functional structs
+    - [ ] functional structs
+    - [ ] inline functions for map, reduce, filter
 - [ ] jstoGLSL simulator
-  - there are some js-glsl simulator out there, have to evaluate them
+  - [ ] there are some js-glsl simulator out there, have to evaluate them
+  - [ ] quaternion rotate as function
+  - [ ] vector arithmetic support

 in future
 - [ ] jstoWASM transpiler